 - Officials assigned by USA Cycling are paid according to the Schedule of Fees for UCI/National Championships.
 All other officials are paid according to the Schedule of Fees for Top Tier Calendars.

 - All NCC races must use a high-quality photo finish camera run by a professional operator.
 Results should be made available to participants and media within 30 minutes of the last finisher in the race and the race director should have the results posted to USA Cycling’s website that evening in the proper format.
-This is going to become extremely important as USA Cycling moves forward with the new results and rankings program.
 All riders who have registered for the event should be scored a place (or a DNF/DNS)

 - Per the USA Cycling rule book, a neutral support pit area should be at intervals of 1 kilometer around the course.

 - The National Criterium Calendar and the USA Cycling logo must be included on all collateral materials used to promote the event.
-Note the new 2012 logos!
 All USA Cycling guidelines and standards must be adhered to.

-- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corners), fence signage (USAC supplied banners on or very near the start/finish line), and awards backdrop (one USAC NCC logo in each square meter) for all NCC events.
+- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corners), fence signage (USAC-supplied banners on or very near the start/finish line), and awards backdrop for all NCC events.

 - The USA Cycling NCC logo must be included on all National Criterium Calendar event web pages and must include a link to USA Cycling’s website: www.usacycling.org.

 - The top five riders in the NCC standings as of the Tuesday before the NCC event must be called to the start line before the remainder of the field is allowed to roll up.
-If any of the top five riders are not present, the five top-ranked NCC riders who are at the event may be called to the start line, but the race director is not required to do so.
+If any of the top five riders are not present, the five top-ranked NCC riders who are at the event may be called to the start line, at the race director’s discretion.